theYeeti/pact-lang.org/docs/beginner/pact-on-atom-sdk.md

 # Pact Development on Atom SDK

-This tutorial will get you up and running with the Pact programming language on the Atom SDK.
+Welcome to this tutorial on Pact Development on Atom SDK!

 **Topics covered in this tutorial**